2017–18 Australian parliamentary eligibility crisis: Matt Canavan

 Matt Canavan has been a Liberal National Party senator for Queensland since 1 July 2014, and a Minister since 18 February 2016.

 On 25 July 2017, Canavan resigned from his positions of Minister for Resources and Northern Australia over doubts as to his eligibility to be a member of the parliament, after discovering that he was considered by the Italian authorities to be a citizen of Italy.

 Canavan's mother had registered him as an Italian resident abroad with the Italian consulate in Brisbane in 2006.
 Canavan stated he was unaware of this until his mother was prompted to inform him following news of the resignation of two Greens senators holding dual citizenship.
 The government took the view that he is not in breach of the Constitution as the registration was not made with Canavan's knowledge or consent.

 On 8 August 2017, with all-party support, the Senate referred the position of Canavan, along with the cases of Ludlam and Waters, to the High Court as Court of Disputed Returns.
-The Attorney-General indicated that the Commonwealth will argue, in favour of Cavanan, that s 44(i) requires a personal acknowledgement of the connection.
+The Attorney-General indicated that the Commonwealth will argue, in favour of Cavanan, that section 44(i) requires a personal acknowledgement of the connection.
 Canavan spoke in support and stated that he would not be voting in the Senate until the High Court decision.

 Canavan lodged the renunciation of his Italian citizenship on 8 August.
 As of 24 August, he accepted that, owing to a change in Italian law in 1983, he had been an Italian citizen since he was two years old.
 However, the Court has been told that Italian experts are uncertain of the effect of that change: one view is that it conferred citizenship automatically, the other that it only conferred eligibility to "activate" citizenship; on the latter view, which Canavan's counsel has proposed be preferred, Canavan has never been an Italian citizen.

 Canavan expressed uncertainty over whether, if he was disqualified, he would have chosen to remain in politics.
 If he had been disqualified, it was expected that the seat would go to Joanna Lindgren, who lost her Senate seat when the Queensland LNP's vote share was reduced at the 2016 election.

 The High Court found that Canavan's mother had registered him as an Italian resident abroad, but that this did not amount to a declaration of Italian citizenship, thus Canavan was not disqualified.